MichelleBouhid/MichelleBouhid/README.md

-This project aim to compare Bitcoin and some American ETF`s like SPY, GDX, TLT, XLE.
+This project aim to compare Bitcoin and some American ETF`s like SPY, GDX, TLT, XLE and BRK-A.
 --->